Kroklion/mmb-clicker/README.md

    - **Click** the MMB and immediately **release**.
    - Then **click and hold** the MMB before dragging your mouse.

-## Limitations

-- **Orthographic Mode Flicker:**
-  When in orthographic mode, these actions may cause a brief flicker as Blender temporarily switches to perspective mode.
-Known issue, probably no solution.

 ## Installation

 ### For Blender 4.2+ Users